nicolacimmino/LoP-RAN/LoPAccessPoint/README.md

 Access Point
 ================

 The access point is based on a Raspberry PI with a LoP-R(A)N radio connected trough a USB-Serial adapter.
+The access point gives access to nodes to various servcies.
+The first implemented is IP which provides DHCP, UDP and basic ICMP support.

 ## Misc notes